Sandeep-S-J/Financial-Model/README.md

 ## 💰 **DCF Valuation**
 A Discounted Cash Flow (DCF) valuation model to estimate the intrinsic value of Tata Motors based on future cash flow projections.
+Summary
+The current market price (1,077.65) is significantly higher than the calculated value (323.52), which could indicate that the market is more optimistic about the company's prospects than this DCF model suggests, or that the assumptions used in this model are conservative.

 ## 🧑‍🤝‍🧑 **Comparable Comps Valuation**
 Valuation based on comparable companies, using key financial metrics to benchmark Tata Motors against its peers.